Life-threatening emergencies on the river:

 6. Identify, trial and implement technology to improve hydrographic performance (time taken from “Ping to Product“) by 10% over the period of the plan.

-1. 100% of works licence requests to be responded to within respective time frames.
+1. 100% of works license requests to be responded to within respective time frames.

 2. Maintain a regular liaison schedule with Tideway representatives, ensuring that marine activities supporting conclusion of the Thames Tideway Tunnel project are managed effectively and adequately risk assessed using site specific risk assessments, and a project wide cumulative navigation risk assessment; the latter reviewed monthly.